Updated June 1, 2023

 - Including a certain type of prohibited debris

-Always factor in the estimated weight of the debris you plan to load into the dumpster, or explain your project in detail to the providers you speak to, as it can get expensive if you go over the weight limit.
+Always factor in the estimated weight of the debris you plan to load into the dumpster, or explain your project in detail to the providers you speak to, as it can get expensive if you go over the dumpster's weight limit.

-- Why You Shouldn't Necessarily Rent the Cheapest Dumpster
+Find out more: Why You Shouldn't Necessarily Rent the Cheapest Dumpster

 - Foreclosure or estate cleanouts